bis-carbon/pro-bayarea/README.md

-# video

-## Instructions for loading and running prednet evaluation on their model and their data.
+# Predicting possible accidents in the videos.

+## Introduction.

 Conceptual foundation of the model: [the prednet paper](https://arxiv.org/pdf/1605.08104v4.pdf)

 The repository of prednet source code: [https://github.com/coxlab/prednet.git](https://github.com/coxlab/prednet.git).

-Some packages you might need to install before running the demo: Keras, Theano, imageio, hickle, six
+Some packages you might need to install before running the demo: Keras, Theano, imageio, hickle, six (Tested on Keras 1.0.7).

+Currently using pre-trained prednet model to run predictions, the model information can be conveniently downloaded by running `download_models.sh` in the prednet repository.

+The data flow:

+Video (a consistent video)

+-> Sampled frames (using the sample frequency of 2Hz)

+-> Clip (ten frames per clip)

+-> PredNet (take clips as inputs)

+-> Prediction (make predictions based on previous frame)

+-> Error (subtract predicted frame from the real frame)

+-> Accident? (using the threshold calculated from the beginning of the video)

 ## Analysis